The Beginner’s Guide to Bitcoins & Tor Network

 The original Tor network project isn’t as underground as it used to be.
-The open-source software was an effort to provide a new layer of Internet protection between the user and the remote website server, thus sheltering your privacy somewhat and providing you with a sense of security.
+The open-source software was an effort to provide a new layer of Internet protection between the user and the remote website server, thus providing you with a sense of security.
 This is accomplished by using 3 different relay proxies which re-direct you along a random path in the network.

 To access this network of proxies you only need to download their package software.
 If you visit the Tor project downloads page you’ll notice a listing for the most popular Operating Systems including Linux, Windows, and Mac OSX.
 The software is bundled as a zip archive without requiring any installation.

 After opening, just double-click the Tor icon to start up relay services, and shortly after, a new web browser should launch in the Gecko/Mozilla engine.
 It’s basically a shell script of Firefox which runs under custom proxy settings for Tor.